 - Lots of standard equipment

 With lengthy service intervals combined with impressive on-paper fuel economy, the Vivaro should prove inexpensive to run.

 Standard equipment levels are such that you won’t feel short-changed, either, especially given competitive dealer pricing.

 This third-generation Vivaro launched in June 2019, just ahead of the introduction of a new set of emissions regulations in September 2019 (known as Euro 6D Temp or Euro 6.2), which change the way fuel economy is measured.
 As such, two sets of figures are available: NEDC and WLTP.

-WLTP is the newer version, and you’ll see that they’re lower than NEDC as they’re supposed to better reflect real-world driving.
+WLTP is the newer version, and you’ll see that fuel economy doesn't look as impressive as under NEDC, as WLTP is supposed to better reflect real-world driving.